 When we were in Wisconsin we heard about supper clubs.
 In central California we experienced the steakhouses.
 In Hawaii you need to look for the country clubs or “live music” spots.
 Honey’s in Kaneohe is part country club and part lounge.
 It’s like the Elks Club meets the dinning room at the golf course.
 At Honey’s we found up-country cooking like pork chops and prime rib (#supperclub) but then we also had a full PuPu platter menu loaded with edamame, poke and kalua pork (#realHawaii).

 What made this local dining experience so great was actually the live Hawaiian band sporting their flower shirts and steel guitars.
 Sending this local dinner experience over the top: a long time auntie of the area and clearly a regular at Honey’s gave the dining room an impromptu hula performance to her favorite Hawaiian tune.
 We couldn’t have planned it better.

 Tip: although it may sound strange, ask a local for a music recommendation or where their ohana might meet up with the grandparents.
+If they have a spot that they’re willing to share that they feel like tourists would be welcome, listen to their advice.
 Chances are you’ll find a place with a humble reputation and endless aloha spirit to share.